anjaustin/secure-docker-with-tls/README.md

 **NOTE:** *I found the following to be necessary for Debian and Ubuntu distros of Linux.
 You may not be able to access your* `docker.service` *over TLS without this modifcation.*

 Here, we are not changing any existing files in the systemd service directories.
-We are simply adding an override configuration that will you to enable TLS for the Docker daemon.
+We are simply adding an override configuration that will enable TLS for the Docker daemon.

 First, create the `override.conf` file for the `docker.service`.